CARV-ICS-FORTH/XHC-OpenMPI/remedies/README.md

 interrupted, the XHC source-tree and installation might be left in a state where a variant other that the baseline implementation is active.
 If this happens, manually switch to the *vanilla* git branch, and execute `make install` in XHC's directory.

-Furthermore, note that because the script automatically rebuilds XHC (for ease of use), it mustn't be executed on multiple systems that share the same OpenMPI installation (e.g. over NFS), at the same time.
+**WARNING** Because the script automatically rebuilds XHC (for ease of use), it mustn't be executed on multiple systems that share the same OpenMPI installation (e.g. over NFS), at the same time.

 A number of configurations can be made inside the script.
 Adjustment/verification of the highlighted/underlined items is strongly